eikek/soidc/docs/readme.md

 ## TODO

+- move most of `routes.AuthCodeFlow` into `core`, since http-client can do everything needed
+- fix ec for p384 and p521 (test fails randomly). also sometimes the imported ec key fails to verify!! even JWSTest fails sometimes on ec keys
 - refresh token on validation, either use custom key or do the refresh-token dance for openid
   - remove cookie update middleware stuff
 - code flow, direct grant